heiner/heiner.github.com/_drafts/random-samples.md

 a single final element, that one has to be sampled with probability
 $$1$$.

-To achive that, note that regardless of whether we chose to sample or not to sample an element in a given round, we modified the problem by reducing the size of the remaining stream by one, and if we sampled an element we reduced the number of yet-to-be-sampled elements by one as
+To achieve that, note that regardless of whether we chose to sample or not to sample an element in a given round, we modified the problem by reducing the size of the remaining stream by one, and if we sampled an element we reduced the number of yet-to-be-sampled elements by one as